gpeterson406/GreenwoodBanner_Book/_book/02-reintroductionToStatistics.md

 prisoners could select one of the three pictures), then we would have to avoid any of the "causal" language that we can consider here because the pictures were not randomly assigned to the subjects.
 Without random assignment, the explanatory variable of picture choice could be ***confounded*** with another characteristic of prisoners that was related to which picture they selected and the rating they provided.
 Confounding is not the only reason to avoid causal statements with non-random assignment but the inability to separate the effect of other variables (measured or unmeasured) from the differences we are observing means that our inferences in these situations need to be carefully stated.

 Instead of loading this data set into R using the "Import Dataset" functionality, we can load an R package that contains the data, making for easy access to this data set.
-The package called ``heplots`` contains a data set called MockJury that contains the results of the study.
-We also rely the R package called ``mosaic``  (Pruim, Kaplan, and Horton, 2016) that was introduced previously.
+The package called ``heplots`` [@R-heplots] contains a data set called MockJury that contains the results of the study.
+We also rely the R package called ``mosaic`` [@R-mosaic] that was introduced previously.
 First (but only once), you need to install both packages, which can be done either using the Packages tab in the lower right panel of R-studio or using the ``install.packages`` function with quotes around the package name:

 ```r
 > install. packages("heplots")